 MOA offers an Outreach Session, which is produced through outreach with local high schools and university programs.
 This session typically results in a site-specific, temporary, outdoor public art piece.
 Please contact the Program Director and let us know if your school is interested in working on a Design and Build project in the future.

-We also offer a full-time summer Gallery Session internship that operates out of the MOA Design and Build studio at the MOA headquarters in Englewood.
-Unlike our Outreach Session, candidates must apply for the Gallery Session.
-College credit may be earned through the summer Gallery Session.
-Summer participants are also awarded a $1,750 stipend which is intended to off-set living expenses throughout the summer program.
+We also offer a full-time summer Studio Art Session apprenticeship that operates out of the MOA Design and Build studio at the MOA headquarters in Englewood.
+Unlike our Outreach Session, candidates must apply for the Studio Art Session.
+College credit may be earned through the summer program.
+Summer participants are also awarded a $2,000 stipend which is intended to off-set living expenses throughout the summer program.

 MOA does NOT provide housing.
 Participants are responsible for locating and securing their own summer housing.